lee-lindley/app_read_xlsx/README.md

 The one exception is that we need to know which columns are primarily date columns.
 The reason is that Excel treats dates and numbers the same.
 A date is just a number until formatting is applied.
-If we do not tell Oracle that a column is mostly date values, it will display a number in the date column.
+If we do not tell Excel that a column is mostly date values, it will display a number in the date column.
 If we know which columns are dates, we can tell *ExcelGen* to format the column as a date.
 Likewise if we know certain columns are primarily numbers and should be formatted a certain way, we can use that knowledge of the input spreadsheet to make the output look nicer, but none of that is required.